 All parties to the Council have a responsibility to ensure that their conduct towards others does not harass or bully or in any way demean the dignity of others.
 If unacceptable behaviour is observed, anyone can challenge the perpetrator and ask them to stop.

-The Council undertakes to share its Policy with all Councillors and Officers and request that each party signs to demonstrate acceptance of its terms.
-All new Councillors and Officers will be provided with a copy of this Policy.

-A review of the Policy shall be undertaken each year (or as appropriate) and necessary amendments will be considered by the Personnel Sub-Committee and submitted to the full Council for approval.

 The Council will undertake to ensure that its Councillors and Officers are trained in the processes required by this Policy as deemed appropriate.

 Useful contacts